Roquetas de Mar

 Roquetas de Mar ([roˈketas de maɾ]) is a municipality of Almería province, in the autonomous community of Andalucía, Spain.
 In 2016, the population was 91,965, the municipality with the second highest population in the province behind the capital, the 14th in Andalucía and the 69th in Spain.

+In 1981, in this town, three young men from Santander were murdered by various members of the Spanish Civil Guard, in what is known as Almería Case.

 Geography and climate

-Roquetas de Mar has a hot semi-arid climate (Köppen: BSh) with very mild winters and very hot and dry summers.
-Autumn is the wettest season although the city doesn't have a real wet season.
+Roquetas de Mar has a hot desert climate (Köppen: BWh) bordering on a hot semi-desert climate (Köppen: BSh) with very mild winters and very hot and dry summers.
 During July and August, Roquetas de Mar has often southern winds coming from Africa, thus increasing the temperatures.
 Dust storms coming from the Sahara desert are uncommon, but they might happen from time to time.

 Tourism

 The 'urbanización' (tourist area with hotels and restaurants and shops) of Roquetas is predominantly a Spanish holiday resort for the majority of the summer months, but it also receives many visitors from the United Kingdom, Ireland and Germany.
 It is one of the two major resorts in Costa de Almería, the other being Mojácar.